Website Checklist for Data Privacy and Security

 Summary

-Many website policies and protocols can easily be made in minutes using a managed solution, like Termly’s comprehensive suite of compliance solutions.
+Many website policies can easily be made in minutes using a managed solution, like Termly’s comprehensive suite of compliance solutions.

 With these checklists in your toolbox, you’re ready to create a secure, fortified environment online for your new and recurring customers.